What Is ‘Patient Dumping’? Baltimore Hospital 'Dumps' Woman At Bus Stop Wearing Hospital Gown In The Cold

-A dazed woman, who could barely walk or speak was seen at a bus stop, wearing nothing but a hospital gown and wearing socks in 30-degree temperature was noticed by a many by the name of Imamu Baraka.
+A dazed woman, barely able to walk or speak, was seen at a bus stop wearing nothing but a hospital gown and socks in 30-degree temperature by a man named Imamu Baraka.

-Baraka took out his cell phone and recorded video footage of the howling mentally ill woman after she was discharged outside of a Baltimore hospital, according to CBS News.
+Baraka took out his cell phone and recorded video footage of the presumably mentally ill woman after she was discharged outside of a Baltimore hospital, according to CBS News.
 Imamu, who has a psychotherapy practice across the street from the hospital, said that he recorded the incident out of fear that no one would believe him if the story was revealed.

-Seconds before he started recording, the hospital’s security guards had wheeled the disoriented patient to a bus stop and left her there in the freezing temperatures.
+Seconds before he started recording, the hospital’s security guards had wheeled the disoriented patient to a bus stop and left her there in freezing temperatures.
 Baraka questioned the guard’s activities as they walked back to the hospital.

-“It’s about 30 degrees out here right now… Are you OK, ma’am?
-Do you need me to call the police?”

-Several of the guards do not respond.
-However, one guard did offer a vague explanation of the hospital’s actions, “Due to the circumstances of what it was.”
-Baraka responded, “That is not OK.”
+Several of the guards did not respond.
+However, one guard did offer a vague, inaudible explanation of the hospital’s actions, to which Baraka responded, “That is not OK.”

 What Is Patient Dumping?